gorkem/vscode-kubernetes-tools/README.md

   * **Set Kubeconfig** (command ID `extension.vsKubernetesUseKubeconfig`) - the keybinding can specify a string argument which is the kubeconfig file path to switch to.
 This allows you to set up specific keybindings for your favourite kubeconfigs.

+## Linters
+The extension supports linting Kubernetes YAML files for potential problems or suggestions.
+Here are the various linters, you can enable or disable them individually using the `disable-linters` configuration value.
+  * `resource-limits`: Warn when a Pod is missing resource limits

 ## Known issues

   * `Kubernetes: Debug` command currently works only with Node.js and Java applications